 For these reasons, immediate communication and cooperation with the bonding company is essential if a court date is missed.

 Under Texas Penal Code §38.10, bail jumping—often called failure to appear—occurs when a person who has been released from custody on bail or bond knowingly fails to appear in court as required.
-Defendants are legally required to attend all scheduled hearings and court dates once they have been released.

 The severity of a bail jumping charge generally depends on the underlying offense.
 In many cases it is charged as a Class A misdemeanor, which can carry penalties of up to one year in county jail and fines of up to $4,000.
 If the original case is a felony, bail jumping may be charged as a third-degree felony, punishable by 2 to 10 years in prison and fines up to $10,000.